cherylws/johndmulhausen.github.io/documentation/audiosdk/latest/concepts/osp-wwise-overview.md

 	+ Win32 - library file for 32-bit Windows Wwise Authoring Tool and apps.
 	+ x64 - library file for 64-bit Windows Wwise Authoring Tool and apps.

-The Include folder contains OculusSpatializer.h, which is used to integrate Wwise into a Windows app.
+The `Include` folder contains `OculusSpatializer.h`, which is used to integrate Wwise into a Windows app.
 It contains important registration values that the app must use to register OSP within Wwise.
 The header file also includes (commented out) source code that shows how to register the plugin with the Wwise run-time.

 ## General OSP Limitations

 1. CPU usage increases when early reflections are turned on, and increases proportionately as room dimensions become larger.

 ## Limitations Specific to Wwise Integration

 * The plugin may only be added to one bus.
 If you add the plugin to a second bus, you may experience some unwanted noise on the audio output.